 Whether it is the treatment option or the expenses of it, every patient wants the best results.

 Natural and Effective Treatment for Deviated Nasal Septum by Yoga

 Patients suffering from Deviated Nasal Septum seek effective measures for the treatment.
 One of the most effective yet easy treatment options is the ancient art of ‘yoga.’
 There are numerous yoga poses that can provide relief from the discomfort of the breathing issue.
 Yoga poses that can help treat a deviated nasal septum are briefed below:

 Sarvangasana is a yoga pose for which you will need a full shoulder stand.
 This pose is carried out with a blanket kept straight under the person.
 Now, lie down on your back and fold your legs, raising them in the air.
 You can use your hands and arms to support your back.
 After that, lift your butt up in the air, forming a 90-degree angle at the shoulders, between the body and the ground.

 Hold this pose for about least 30 seconds and then take a long breath.
 Hold your breath for about 5 seconds.
 Now, fold your legs down and roll them against your back.

-Simhasana is also called the Lion’s Posture.
+Simhasana is also called Lion’s Posture.
 This pose can be performed in two different ways.
-One is by cross legged pose or in vertical thunderbolt pose.
+One is by cross-legged pose or in vertical thunderbolt pose.
 Keep your hands on your knees or the ground in front.
-With your fingers splayed like the claws of a lion, lean your butt area forward, to the limit you can easily go.
+With your fingers splayed like the claws of a lion, lean your butt area forward, to the limit, you can easily go.